 Move to Indonesia is Harapan’s only chance to contribute to nearly-extinct population CINCINNATI (August 25, 2015) – The Cincinnati Zoo & Botanical Garden announced today that eight-year-old male Sumatran rhino Harapan will be moved to Indonesia.
-His departure marks the end of an era for the Cincinnati Zoo’s Sumatran rhino breeding program, the only captive breeding program in the United States to produce calves for this crtically-endangered species.
+His departure marks the end of an era for the Cincinnati Zoo’s Sumatran rhino breeding program, the only breeding program in zoos in the United States to produce calves for this crtically-endangered species.
 During a press conference held to announce Harapan’s departure, Dr. Terri Roth, Director of the Zoo’s Center for Conservation & Research of Endangered Wildlife (CREW) said, “Despite the great personal sadness so many of us feel both about Harapan leaving and Cincinnati Zoo’s Sumatran rhino breeding program coming to an end, we need to focus on all we have accomplished, for there is much to celebrate.
 The Cincinnati Zoo has had a profound, historic impact on the effort to save this species.”
 Harapan, the third of three calves born at the Cincinnati Zoo, is the only Sumatran rhino, also called the “hairy rhino” because of its hairy body, living outside of Southeast Asia.
 He is sexually mature and his opportunity to breed and contribute to his species’ survival exists only at the Sumatran Rhino Sanctuary (SRS), a breeding facility in the Way Kambas National Park of Indonesia.
 SRS is home to Harapan’s brother Andalas, as well as the son that Andalas sired at the sanctuary in 2012, and three possible mates for Harapan.
-Approximately 100 of Harapan’s kind remain in the world and only nine are cared for in captivity.
+Approximately 100 of Harapan’s kind remain in the world and only nine are cared for in zoos.
 Also known as the “hairy rhino” because of its hairy body, the remaining wild Sumatran rhinos are scattered throughout fragmented rainforests in Southeast Asia, making it difficult for the animals to find each other and reproduce.
 Last week scientists declared the species extinct in the wild in Malaysia, dealing another blow to a species already considered to be the most endangered rhino.
 “Though the numbers are frighteningly low, Sumatran rhinos still exist in the forests of Sumatra, we believe there is still time to save them and we are by no means giving up that fight now.
 Ultimately, the responsibility for saving this magnificent species now lies squarely on the shoulders of our Indonesian colleagues.
 Our hope is that they succeed beyond all of our wildest dreams,” said Dr. Roth.
 “We will all rejoice when we hear news of another birth – a son or daughter of either Andalas or Harapan,” said Dr. Roth.
 An exact date for Harapan’s departure has not been set but the Zoo is pushing for the move to happen this fall.
 Moving an 1,800-pound animal such a great distance requires special training, multiple permits and coordination between governments.
 Paul Reinhart, Team Leader, Wildlife Canyon and the Zoo’s most experienced Sumatran rhino keeper, and Zoo Veterinarian Dr. Jenny Nollman will be accompanying him on his journey.
 “The Cincinnati Zoo has been committed to saving the Sumatran rhino for 25 years, and this move only strengthens that commitment,” said Thane Maynard, Executive Director of the Cincinnati Zoo.
 Both CREW and Cincinnati Zoo keeper staff will continue to provide support and assistance as requested by SRS.
 Harapan is the only Sumatran rhino on view to the public anywhere in the world.
 Zoo visitors can find him in Wildlife Canyon daily from 9 a.m. – 12:30 p.m., weather permitting, until he leaves for Indonesia.
-About the Sumatran Rhino Breeding Program at the Cincinnati Zoo Andalas After years of research, CREW scientists at the Cincinnati Zoo, led by Dr. Roth, unraveled the mysteries of Sumatran rhino reproduction and, in 2001, produced Andalas, the first calf bred and born in captivity in 112 years.
+About the Sumatran Rhino Breeding Program at the Cincinnati Zoo Andalas After years of research, CREW scientists at the Cincinnati Zoo, led by Dr. Roth, unraveled the mysteries of Sumatran rhino reproduction and, in 2001, produced Andalas, the first calf bred and born in zoos in 112 years.
 In 2004, his sister, Suci, was born, and in 2007, Harapan arrived.
 Between 2001 and 2012, the Cincinnati Zoo held the distinction as the only place successfully breeding this endangered species.
 The Zoo worked closely with Indonesian and Malaysian colleagues to transfer knowledge and techniques so that they too could succeed.
 In 2007, the Cincinnati and Los Angeles Zoos agreed to send Andalas to the SRS to replace an old, infertile bull.
 That sacrifice on the part of the LA Zoo, where Andalas was living at the time of his transfer, paid off in spades in 2012 when Andalas’s healthy son was born in Sumatra.
-The Cincinnati Zoo works closely with the Indonesian Ministry of Forestry, the Indonesian Rhino Foundation, the IUCN Asian Rhino Specialist Group and the International Rhino Foundation, to protect this species in the wild and also propagate Sumatran rhinos in captivity.
+The Cincinnati Zoo works closely with the Indonesian Ministry of Forestry, the Indonesian Rhino Foundation, the IUCN Asian Rhino Specialist Group and the International Rhino Foundation, to protect this species in the wild and also propagate Sumatran rhinos in zoos.